 Doin’ it on a budget

 I stayed exclusively at a hostel to save money and in Prague, the prices were reasonably cheap.
 The hostel I stayed at is the Mosaic House (Odborů 4, 120 00 Praha 2).
 Unlike the horror movie, this hostel is clean and beautifully decorated.
 When you book, visitors get the chance to pick a co-ed room or a woman’s only.
 It’s a great place to meet young, like-minded travelers.
 If you’re socially inclined person, this is the best place to stay at.
+Here’s a list of The Best Hostels in Prague.

 Whenever I travel, the first five things on my list are always places to eat and drink, with the top two normally places where I can stuff my face local delicacies and booze.
 Prague is loaded with restaurants and bars.
 I was in hog heaven trying out different dishes at various places but did it on a budget.
-The food and prices at Osteria Da Clara (Mexicka 7, Vrsovice, Prague 10) was just right.
+The food and prices at Osteria Da Clara (Mexicka 7, Vrsovice, Prague 10) were just right.

 I try to sample the local cuisine, but sometimes you just need a taste of home.
 Cantina (Ujezd 38, Prague 110 00) does the trick.
 It’s not like the Mexican restaurants in California.
 But, Cantina is a great imitation and is also affordable.
 I got my usual chicken quesadillas.
 Not as spicy as I hoped, but the flavor was spot on and not like bad Tex-Mex.